Rayhunter

 Updating Rayhunter

-Great news: if you've successfully installed rayhunter, you already know how to update it!
+Great news: if you've successfully installed Rayhunter, you already know how to update it!
 Our update process is identical to the installation process: simply repeat the steps for installing Rayhunter via a release or from source.

 Uninstalling